jan379/quobyte-ansible-core/README.md

 After that you can use the numbered playbooks to install and configure a Quoybte cluster.

-00_install_defaultserver.yaml: Adds Quoybte package repositories, installs Quobyte server packages.
+00_install_defaultserver.yaml: Adds Quobyte package repositories, installs Quobyte server packages.

 01_install-coreservices.yaml: Installs registry, api and webconsole services.
 After this step you are able to login to your cluster.

-02_add_metadataservices.yaml: Installs and starts Quoybte Metadata Service.
+02_add_metadataservices.yaml: Installs and starts Quobyte Metadata Service.
 Formats and labels the metadata device that you defined as a variable.

 03_add_dataservices.yaml: Installs and start data service.
 Formats and uses all devices within a machine that are not already formatted.
 After this step you get a fully functional Quoybte cluster.